db-tu-dresden/QUEST-ML/README.md

 Argument is:
 `--until`: Number of steps to take.

-After the model ran, the simulation is run from the initial state `k` times.
+After the model ran `k_model` times , the simulation is run from the initial state `k_simulation` times.
-Mean and standard deviation of all final states are printed.
+Mean and standard deviation of all final states of the simulation are printed, in addition to the closest matching final state from the model inference.